 This basic trend is happening in much of the world, but it has been well documented in the United States with the PRISM Program.

 So why should you care?

 Everything that’s being collected could be used against you today, or at any time in the future, in ways you may not be able to imagine.
 In many parts of the world, particularly in the UK, thought crime laws are already in place.
 If you do something that is deemed to be “offensive”, you could end up rotting away in a jail cell for years.
 Again, we have seen this tactic used throughout history for locking up dissidents – and it is alive and well in the Western world today.

-From a commercial standpoint, corporate surveillance is already being used to steal your data and hit you with targeted ads, thereby monetizing your private life.
+From a commercial standpoint, corporate surveillance is already being used to harvest your data and hit you with targeted ads, thereby monetizing your private life.

-Instead, you can take concrete steps right now to secure your data and protect your privacy.
-Restore Privacy is all about giving you the tools and information to do that.
+You can take concrete steps right now to secure your data and restore your privacy using the free information and tools on this website.

 Using a privacy-focused browser, ad blockers, and a good VPN will go a long way to restoring your privacy in just a few minutes.
 Check out the privacy tools page and all the free guides on this site to get started.